Previous ➥ Lesson 20 ➥ Next

 - Declension of kein in the dative case

-Now if we add an indirect object in this sentence:
+Now, if we introduce an indirect object into this sentence:

-While learning English grammar, the topic of indirect objects is not much emphasized because English articles and pronouns do not change their shape (decline) in the dative case.
-In German, however, articles and pronouns show strong declension in their accusative and dative cases.
-The German translation of the above sentence, "I bring you a pen" is:
+While learning English grammar, the topic of grammatical cases is not much emphasized because English articles and pronouns do not change their shape (decline) in the dative case.
+In German, however, articles and pronouns show strong declension in their accusative, dative, and genitive cases.
+The German translation of the above sentence, "I bring you a pen," is:

 Ich bringe Ihnen einen Kuli.